* This functionality is available for Advanced users only.

 Warnings: Processing warnings are reported here.

 Here is a list of the Warnings that we see most frequently, as well as the suggested solutions you can employ to resolve them.
-If you receive a warning message that is not listed here, please email firstname.lastname@example.org and we will take a closer look.
+Other import warnings and their potential solutions can be found in the Common Import Warnings Support Article or you can email firstname.lastname@example.org and we will take a closer look.

 - File required too much memory to process or document had too many pages to process: When processing fails for these reasons, it typically is due to corruption, complexity, password protection or sheer size of the file.
 In most situations it is just not practical, or even possible - to process these files into a document image.